stacklet/terraform-msteams-bot/README.md

 - Confirm you have **User Access Administrator** + **Contributor** (or **Owner**) roles in Azure
 - Check that you're authenticated with `az login`

-### Resource Provider Registration
+### Resource Provider Registration Issues
-If you see errors about `Microsoft.BotService`:
+If you encounter errors about `Microsoft.BotService` provider registration taking too long or failing, this may be an issue with the AzureRM Terraform provider which can be remedied with:
 ```bash
 az provider register --namespace Microsoft.BotService
 ```
-Wait for registration to complete before retrying.
+Wait for registration to complete, then retry `terraform apply`.

 ### Need Help?
 Contact your **Stacklet Customer Success team** for assistance with: